crasmarum/CNet/README.md

 The current version of the CNet framework has certain limitations:
 * certain CUDA layer implementations are not optimized, e.g., the Linear layer;
 * there is no support for multiple GPUs;
+* the ADAM optimizer is a work in progress;
 * supported only on Linux/MacOS.